 Revenues are driven by the ability of our team to secure new project contracts and deliver those projects in a way that adds value to our clients in terms of return on investment or assisting clients to address a need or implement change.
-For fiscal 2012, revenues decreased 16.0% to \$53.0 million from \$63.1 million for fiscal 2011, with most of the decline occurring in our North America segment, driven primarily by the completion of a few significant Tier 1 client engagements, a decrease in software licensing revenues and a general reduction in overall project volumes.
-Our international revenues were approximately 30.6% of total revenues during fiscal 2012 as compared to 27.3% for fiscal 2011.
+For fiscal 2013, revenues increased 4.5% to \$55.4 million from \$53.0 million for fiscal 2012, driven by our EMEA segment which experienced an increase in project volumes.
+Our international revenues were approximately 40.7% of total revenues during fiscal 2013 as compared to 30.6% for fiscal 2012.
 Our revenues are denominated in multiple currencies and may be impacted by currency rate fluctuations.

-Generally our client relationships begin with a short-term consulting engagement utilizing a few consultants.
+Generally our client relationships begin with a short-term engagement.
 Our sales strategy focuses on building long-term relationships with both new and existing clients to gain additional engagements within existing accounts and referrals for new clients.
 Strategic alliances with other companies are also used to sell services.
 We anticipate that we will continue to pursue these marketing strategies in the future.
 The volume of work performed for specific clients may vary from period to period and a major client from one period may not use our services or the same volume of services in another period.
 In addition, clients generally may end their engagements with little or no penalty or notice.
-If a client engagement ends earlier than expected, we must re-deploy professional service personnel as any resulting non-billable time could harm margins.
+If a client consulting engagement ends earlier than expected, we must re-deploy professional service personnel as any resulting non-billable time could harm margins.